devlabnet/YASP/README.md

 All the source code for the plotter and for the “YASP” arduino library can be downloaded Here.
 For those who don’t like to compile it, an installer is also downloadable [Windows Version](https://github.com/devlabnet/YASP/blob/master/installer/YASP_Setup.exe?raw=true).
 Simple sketches example are also available under the “yasplib/example” subdirectory.
+The easiest way to send data to the plots is using the provided [YASP Arduino Library](https://github.com/devlabnet/YASP/blob/master/installer/yaspLib.zip?raw=true).

 ## Documentation